Skip to content

 Reference Literal Instances

-You can heap-allocated structure instancing.
+You can heap-allocate structure instancing.
 The unary & operator returns reference to if you use at instancing.

 For example: